Information Huntington Beaches

 includes two spots to watch the birds, Bolsa Chica Ecological

 Reserve wetlands and Central Park.
-Monthly cleanups and the wetlands, a photo contetst with prize for the best bird pictures and an annual walk/run for
+Monthly cleanups and the wetlands, a photo contest with prize for the best bird pictures and an annual walk/run for

 the birds, plus more are what's in store when you run for the birds.